venysssssssssss/AwsOverview/AWS CloudWatch.md

 - Swap Space (free, used, used %).
 - Reminder: out-of-the box metrics for EC2 – disk, CPU, network (high level).

-# 12. CloudWatch Logs Metric Filter
+# 12. Logs Metric Filter

 - CloudWatch Logs can use filter expressions.
   - For example, find a specific IP inside of a log.